hotndy/beautiful-jekyll/Notes/TensorFlow-Queuing-and-Threading.md

     tf.train.add_queue_runner(tf.train.QueueRunner(fq, [fq_enqueue_op] * 1))
     return fq
 ```
 The first thing that is performed in the above function is to **convert the filename_list to a tensor**.
-Then we randomly shuffle the list and create a @**capacity = 10 FIFOQueue**.
-We then enqueue **fq#** with our tensor of randomly shuffled file names and add a queue runner.
+Then we randomly shuffle the list and create a **capacity = 10 FIFOQueue**.
+We then enqueue **fq** with our tensor of randomly shuffled file names and add a queue runner.
 This is all pretty straightforward and produces a randomly shuffled queue of filenames to dequeue from.
 We only need one thread to perform this operation, as it is pretty simple.
 We return the filename queue, fq, from the function.

 Next up in the main flow of our program is the read_data function.
 [[back to top]](#top)

-### <a name="flr"></a> The FixedLengthRecordReader
+### <a name="flr"></a> The `FixedLengthRecordReader`

-The **read_data** function takes the filename queue, dequeues file names and extracts the image and label data from the **CIFAR-10** data set.
+The `read_data` function takes the filename queue, dequeues file names and extracts the image and label data from the **CIFAR-10** data set.
 Most of the function deals with preprocessing the image data.
 However, there is a special TensorFlow object that we want to pay attention to:
 ```python
 reader = tf.FixedLengthRecordReader(record_bytes=record_bytes)
 result.key, value = reader.read(file_q)
 ```
-The @**FixedLengthRecordReader** is a TensorFlow reader which is especially useful for reading binary files, where each record or row is a fixed number of bytes.
-Previously in **read_data** the number of bytes per record or data file row is calculated and stored in **record_bytes**.
+The `FixedLengthRecordReader` is a TensorFlow reader which is especially useful for reading binary files, where each record or row is a fixed number of bytes.
+Previously in `read_data` the number of bytes per record or data file row is calculated and stored in **record_bytes**.
 Of particular note is that this reader also implicitly handles the dequeuing operation from file_q (our filename queue).
 So we don’t have to worry about explicitly dequeuing from our filename queue. **The reader will also parse the files it dequeues and return the image data**.
-The rest of the **read_data** function deals with shaping up the image and label data from the raw binary information.
-Note that the **read_data** function returns a single image and label record, of size (24, 24, 3) and (1), respectively.
+The rest of the `read_data` function deals with shaping up the image and label data from the raw binary information.
+Note that the `read_data` function returns a single image and label record, of size (24, 24, 3) and (1), respectively.
 The image size, (24, 24, 3), represents a 24 x 24 pixel image, with an RGB depth of 3.

 The next step in the main flow of the program is to setup the minimum number of examples in the upcoming **RandomShuffleQueue**.
 [[back to top]](#top)

-### <a name="minimum"></a> The minimum number of examples in the RandomShuffleQueue
+### <a name="minimum"></a> The minimum number of examples in the `RandomShuffleQueue`

 When we want to extract randomized batch data from a queue which is fed by a queue of filenames, we want to make sure that the data is truly randomized across the data set.
 To ensure this occurs, we want new data flowing into the randomized queue regularly.
-TensorFlow handles this by including an argument for the **RandomShuffleQueue** called **min_after_dequeue**. **If, after a dequeuing operation, the number of examples or samples in the queue falls below this value it will block any further dequeuing until more samples are added to the queue**.
-In other words, it will force an **enqueuing** operation.
-TensorFlow has some things to say about what our queue capacity and **min_after_dequeue** values should be to ensure good mixing when extracting random batch samples in their documentation.
+TensorFlow handles this by including an argument for the `RandomShuffleQueue` called `min_after_dequeue`. **If, after a dequeuing operation, the number of examples or samples in the queue falls below this value it will block any further dequeuing until more samples are added to the queue**.
+In other words, it will force an `enqueuing` operation.
+TensorFlow has some things to say about what our queue capacity and `min_after_dequeue` values should be to ensure good mixing when extracting random batch samples in their documentation.
 In our case, we will follow their recommendations:
 ```python
 # setup minimum number of examples that can remain in the queue after dequeuing before blocking
 # occurs (i.e. enqueuing is forced) - the higher the number the better the mixing but